-For the first time I genuinely enjoy eating and giving my body the fuel it needs.
+For the first time, I genuinely enjoy eating and giving my body the fuel it needs.
 I realize now that my mood, mental clarity, energy and overall satisfaction depends on me fuelling my body with the nutrition it’s asking for.
 This has done wonders for my business and being able to keep up with my demanding schedule.
-My hope is that everyone can find what works for them, and not just continue with a way that doesn’t them because its convenient, or easy or the way its always been done.
+My hope is that everyone can find what works for them, and not just continue in a way that doesn’t them because it’s convenient, or easy or the way its always been done.

 This month we’re continuing the conversation about health and wellness.
 I want to know your thoughts when it comes to nutrition.
 Do you believe one size fits all strategy works?
 Let’s continue the conversation on social media #AmandaMarieBiz